About FOAA

-We are an all-volunteer, nonprofit organization that began in 1986.
-Our mission: to develop a common movement for the appreciation and conservation of Alexandria Archaeology and its place in the continuity of human experience.
+We are an all-volunteer, not-for-profit, 501(c)(3) organization formed in 1986 to support Alexandria Archaeology and to provide opportunities to participate in the excitement of uncovering the past.
+Our mission: To develop a common movement for the appreciation and conservation of Alexandria Archaeology and its place in the continuity of human experience.

 Officers: